qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Raise message model tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A raise message algorithm has been added to the model tools which allows users to output additional information in models logs.
-This prevents the abuse of the raise error/ warning algorithms and provides more granular control of model logging levels.
+This prevents the abuse of the raise error/warning algorithms and provides more granular control of model logging levels.

 |image38|